mahnoor-shahbaz-se/student-management-system/README.md

-🎓 Student Management System (Java)
+Student Management System (Java)

 A console-based Java application that manages student records and calculates grades, GPA, and fee structure using a dynamic and modular approach.

 Overview

-This project was built to practice programming fundamentals, problem solving, and modular program design using Java.
+This project was built to practice programming fundamentals, problem solving and modular program design using Java.

 The application allows users to enter multiple students and subjects, validate marks, calculate grades and GPA, and generate a final result sheet with fee calculation based on performance.